← Back to briefings

 The Butler presenting a formal document in the manor library, representing explicit approval checkpoints and review in AI operations

-This topic is best handled as a project brief first, not a broad public explainer draft.
+This topic is best handled as a project brief first, not a public explainer draft.

 The practical job is not to admire approval theory.
 It is to decide where a human checkpoint belongs, what evidence should accompany it, and which repeated approvals should be converted into standing guardrails so the workflow does not stall.